Abu Simbel: Removal of the sand drift and preservation

 While the Royal Engineers had made efforts to prevent, or at least slow the buildup of the great drift of sand in front of the Great Temple, the Egyptian Department of Antiquities had for many years been concerned as it was slowly but steadily covering a large part of the façade, and threatening to block the doorway.
 They also suspected that it might be concealing other structures.
 Therefore, between 1909 and 1910 under the leadership of Alessandro Barsanti, the sand was permanently cleared away.

 The sand was disposed of down the slope in front of the temples so as to form a wide platform, which was held in place by a retaining wall along the riverbank.
 The opportunity was also taken to install a flight of steps from the new platform down to the river.

 When the drift was removed, a row of statues was discovered along the terrace in front of the colossi.
 These consisted of figures of the Pharaoh and of the sacred hawk of the sun alternating along the entire length.
 A previously unknown small building, now known as the Chapel of Re-Harakhty, was also found.

 An examination of the colossi found that that they were in a very dangerous condition, which was stabilized by inserting cement into the cracks and cavities.
 Iron pins were used to hold together the smaller cracks.
 In addition, a numerous repairs were made in the inner halls of the Great Temple.

 Since its discovery in 1893, Gaston Maspero, the head of the Egyptian Department of Antiquities, had arranged for the grave of Benjamin Tidswell to be maintained once a year.
 In 1908, it was noticed that the preceding Nile inundation had undermined the grave, and that the next flood would wash it away entirely.
 Therefore, in 1909 the remains were removed and laid in a lead coffin, which was placed in a wooden coffin and temporary stored in a chamber within the Great Temple.
-On 3 January 1910, the remains were permanently interred in the corridor to the south of the façade, between the base of the southern-most colossus and the rock face, with a granite tombstone installed over it.
+On 3 January 1910, the remains were permanently interred in the corridor to the south of the façade, between the base of the southernmost colossus and the rock face, with a granite tombstone installed over it.

 In the early 1950s, the only public transportation to Abu Simbel was a twice-weekly boat that carried passengers and cargo between Aswan and the Sudan.